Child Sexual Abuse in the Family Environment

-Working Together to Safeguard Children defines sexual abuse as follows:
+Working Together to Safeguard Children from Harm and Neglect (UK) 2010 (page 13) defines sexual abuse as behaviour which:

 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.'